cuitingshi/notes/crypto/sym_crypto/aes/README.md

 # Intro

 The next topic has something to do with Advanced Cryptography Standard.

-We have to go through some basic number theories in case of being trapped by the transformations used in Advanced Cryptography Standard (AES).😁
+In case of being muddled up with the transformations used in Advanced Encryption Standard (AES), We have to go through some basic number theories at first.😁